czbiohub/covidtracker_notes/submission_rejection/README.md

 ### GenBank

 GenBank runs [VADR](https://github.com/ncbi/vadr) and will detect many [potential problems](https://github.com/ncbi/vadr/blob/master/documentation/alerts.md#top) the genomes may have, and if any of those errors land within the essential genes, they will not let the sequence in.
-We usually do a 1st submission to GenBank while checking this box <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/genbank_box.png" width="450"> where they will not report errors, and collect the genomes that were removed and do a 2nd submission with that box unchecked to obtain the VADR error message `detailed-error-report.tsv`.
+We usually do a 1st submission to GenBank while checking this box <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/genbank_box.png" width="450"> where they will not report errors, and then we collect the genomes that were removed and do a 2nd submission with that box unchecked to obtain the VADR error message `detailed-error-report.tsv`.

-There are a lot of [errors types](https://www.ncbi.nlm.nih.gov/genbank/sequencecheck/virus/) and some of the errors can be connected or originate from the same sequence problem, such as `CDS_HAS_FRAMESHIFT` can lead to `CDS_HAS_STOP_CODON` and `INDEFINITE_ANNOTATION_END` and `UNEXPECTED_LENGTH`.
+There are a lot of [error types](https://www.ncbi.nlm.nih.gov/genbank/sequencecheck/virus/) and some of the errors can be connected or originate from the same sequence problem, such as `CDS_HAS_FRAMESHIFT` can lead to `CDS_HAS_STOP_CODON` and `INDEFINITE_ANNOTATION_END` and `UNEXPECTED_LENGTH`.
 The goal here is not to "fix" the genome until there is no more VADR errors.
 The goal is to fix the assembly errors and leave whatever that is correctly-assembled and well-supported by reads as is, and communicate to GenBank that you have done the due diligence.
 That being said, we have not succeeded in sending our rejected genomes in so this section is to be completed...

 <br>